Looking for alternatives to Upwork?

-Upwork - Upwork has a terrible reputation of being inundated with low-wage labor that works with low budgets (think $4 an hour), but they recently released a feature for U.S. based freelancers that cuts the competition substantially and increases average budget sizes.
-Now, when companies post an opportunity, they can select "U.S. based freelancers only", meaning you'll no longer have to worry about competing with crazy low rates.
+Upwork - Upwork has a terrible reputation of being inundated with low-wage labor that works with low budgets (think $4 an hour), and to be honest the rumors are true!
+BUT they recently released a feature for U.S. based freelancers that cuts the competition substantially and increases average budget sizes.
+Now, when companies post an opportunity, they can select "U.S. based freelancers only", meaning you'll no longer have to worry about competing with crazy low rates from international freelancers.

 Psst.
 This list is constantly being updated, so bookmark it and check back for new ones.
 Just be sure to avoid People Per Hour, Fiverr and Upwork, unless absolutely necessary.